Callum-Ilett/Callum-Ilett/README.md

 - 💻 I'm a front end web developer

-- 💼 I’m currently working as a Junior web developer for UX Consultancy
+- 💼 I’m currently working as a Junior Web Developer for UX Consultancy

 - 🎓 I have a 2nd class honours degree in **Web Design & Development**